 5F2-A Tone Control Schematic

-Here is Stephen Delft’s Moonlight tone control.
+Here is Simcha Delft’s Moonlight tone control.
 I like this much more than the basic Fender Tweed Champ style single-knob tone control.
-The tone & volume knobs seem to be more independent of each other in this circuit, and it’s not as bright as the standard Tweed circuit is.
+The tone & volume knobs are more independent of each other, and it’s not as bright as the standard Tweed circuit is.
 Presented below are the schematic, and a layout diagram for building the tone control on a push-pull pot to include DPDT bypass.
-Insertion loss is low.
+Insertion loss is relatively low (at least compared to a standard 3-knob tone stack).

 Moonlight Tone Control Schematic